 What is the purpose of new employee orientation?

-Many companies view orientation as an administrative process, where employees become familiar with the rules, sign their contracts and get to work.
-But there’s more to it.
-The real purpose of orientation is to mentally and emotionally integrate employees into the organization, and equip them with the skills, tools, and support they need to reach their potential.
+Many companies view orientation as an administrative process, where employees become familiar with the rules, sign their contracts, and get to work.
+You can almost imagine a manager striking off items from their imaginary new employee orientation checklist, proudly thinking that another demanding task is done.
+The truth is there’s a lot more to orientation.
+The real purpose of new hire orientation is to mentally and emotionally integrate employees into the organization, and equip them with the skills, tools, and support they need to reach their potential.

 Chapter 2: What’s the difference between orientation and onboarding?